vasilegeorgian/React-App/README.md

 This is a weather application that provides real-time weather data for a a given location.
 The application is linked to Visual Crossing Weather API (https://www.visualcrossing.com/weather-api).

-1. When opened, the application displays current weather data (image based on weather's type, weather type, current, min and max temperatures) and a forecast for the next 7 days (temperature and weather icon), based on the user's current location.
+1. When opened, the application displays current weather data (image based on weather's type, current, min and max temperatures) and a forecast for the next 7 days (temperature and weather icon), based on the user's current location.

 2. The application changes its theme based on whether it is day or night.